Julie-Fabre/bombcell/README.md

 Bombcell extracts relevant quality metrics to categorize units into four categories: single somatic units, multi-units, noise units and non-somatic units.

-Take a look at the MATLAB live script [`gettingStarted`](https://github.com/Julie-Fabre/bombcell/blob/main/gettingStarted.mlx) to see an example workflow and play around with our small toy dataset.
-You can also take a look at the exercise we prepared for the 2024 Neuropixels course [here](https://github.com/BombCell/Neuropixels_course_2024).
+Take a look at:
+- the MATLAB live script [`gettingStarted`](https://github.com/Julie-Fabre/bombcell/blob/main/gettingStarted.mlx) to see an example workflow and play around with our small toy dataset.
+- the Python Jupyter notebook [`BC_demo`](https://github.com/Julie-Fabre/bombcell/blob/bleeding_edge/pyBombCell/Demos/BC_demo.ipynb)
+- You can also take a look at the exercise we prepared for the 2024 Neuropixels course [here](https://github.com/BombCell/Neuropixels_course_2024).

 #### Installation
+##### Matlab
 Bombcell requires MATLAB>=2019a.

 To begin using Bombcell: